SirMekus/mmuo/Readme.md

 # Registering Events

+This works like Jquery's DOM event listener.
 To register an event, all you have to do is import the `on` function like so:

 ```
 import {on} from "mmuo"